csswizardry/csswizardry.github.com/_posts/2026-03-30-when-all-you-can-do-is-all-or-nothing-do-nothing.md

 of advice I gave a client recently.

 Their design system sits on top of a highly permissive CMS.
-Editors have a lot of freedom—which is great—but it means the system often does not know, or cannot tell, if a component will render above or below the fold, on or off screen, or whether it will appear once or many times on the page.
+Editors have a lot of freedom — which is great — but it means the system often does not know, or cannot tell, if a component will render above or below the fold, on or off screen, or whether it will appear once or many times on the page.

-This makes things like `loading=lazy` and `fetchpriority=high` awkward: if an image might be an LCP candidate, then `loading=lazy` is bad news; if several images might be LCP candidates, then `fetchpriority=high` on all of them is bad news, too—when everything is high priority, nothing is.
+This makes things like `loading=lazy` and `fetchpriority=high` awkward: if an image might be an LCP candidate, then `loading=lazy` is bad news; if several images might be LCP candidates, then `fetchpriority=high` on all of them is bad news, too — when everything is high priority, nothing is.

 And so my take is this: **when all you can do is all or nothing, _do nothing_.**